 1. Great sense of community

-Italy is famous for its family-centred community.
-Luckily, this sentiment extends to expats too, meaning you should find it easy to integrate into local groups if you choose.
+Italy is famous for its family-centered community.
+Luckily, this sentiment extends to expats, too, meaning you should find it easy to integrate into local groups if you choose.

 2. Some of the best food and drink in the world